 The sandy sediments within the site are very mobile due to the strong tidal currents which characterise the area.
 Large-scale bank migration or movement appears to be slow, but within the sandbank system there is a level of sediment movement around, and also across, the banks.
 This is evidenced by megaripple and sandwave formations on the banks.
 Infaunal communities of the sandy bank tops are consequently of low biodiversity, characterised by mobile polychaetes and amphipods which are able to rapidly re-bury themselves into the dynamic sediment environments.
 Along the flanks of the banks, and towards the troughs between the banks the sediments tend to be slightly more stable with gravels exposed in areas.
 In these regions of the site infaunal and epifaunal communities are much more diverse.
 There are a number of areas where sediment movements are reduced and these areas support an abundance of attached bryozoans, hydroids and sea anemones.
 Other tube-building worms such as keel worms Pomatoceros sp. and sand mason worms Lanice conchilega are also found in these areas, along with bivalves and crustaceans.

 Sabellaria spinulosa reefs are also a protected feature of the site and are located at Haisborough Tail, Haisborough Gat and between Winterton Ridge and Hewett Ridge.
 They arise from the surrounding coarse sandy seabed to heights of between 5 cm to 10 cm.
 The reefs are consolidated structures of sand tubes showing seafloor coverage of between 30% and 100% of the sediment.
 A margin of 500 m has also been applied to the point and line records of Sabellaria.
 Similarly, while the areas inside these margins are not confirmed but potential feature, JNCC advises a precautionary approach to their management (i.e. treat them as if they were confirmed feature to ensure appropriate protection now and into the future).
-Further detail on the evidence for this SAC can be found in the Evidence section.
+Further detail on the evidence for this SAC can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this SAC can be found in the Standard Data Form listed in the Relevant Documentation section.